401-advanced-javascript-tia/reading-notes/401/401-reading-3.md

 ### 3. What kind of database is Postgres?
 What kind of db is MongoDB?

-- Postgres is a SQL database and MongoDb is a NoSQL database.
+- Postgres is a SQL (relational) database and MongoDb is a NoSQL database.

 ### 4. What is Mongoose and why do we need it?